-DoJ Review Of Russia Probe Now Is Criminal Case; Dems Charge WH Interference
+Democrats Say White House Is Interfering As Russia Review Becomes A Criminal Case

 The change drew immediate criticism from Democrats, who have accused Attorney General William Barr of turning the Justice Department into a political weapon for President Trump.

-"These reports, if true, raise profound new concerns that the Department of Justice under Attorney General William Barr has lost its independence and become a vehicle for President Trump's political revenge," said the Democratic chairmen of the House Judiciary and Intelligence Committees, Reps.
+"These reports, if true, raise profound new concerns that the Department of Justice under Attorney General William Barr has lost its independence and become a vehicle for President Trump's political revenge," said the Democratic chairmen of the House Judiciary and Intelligence committees, Reps.
 Jerry Nadler of New York and Adam Schiff of California.

 "If the Department of Justice may be used as a tool of political retribution or to help the president with a political narrative for the next election, the rule of law will suffer new and irreparable damage," they said.

-Barr tapped the U.S. Attorney for Connecticut, John Durham, in May to lead the review.
+Barr tapped the U.S. attorney for Connecticut, John Durham, in May to lead the review.
 It wasn't immediately clear whether Durham has impaneled a grand jury or what crime may be suspected.

-Barr told Congress earlier this year that he wants to understand how and why investigators made decisions they did in 2016 when the FBI began to investigate what it later verified was a broad campaign of "active measures" by Russia targeting the U.S. election.
+Barr told Congress earlier this year that he wants to understand how and why investigators made the decisions they did in 2016, when the FBI began to investigate what it later verified was a broad campaign of "active measures" by Russia targeting the U.S. presidential election.

 Former special counsel Robert Mueller later documented that interference in hundreds of pages of court documents and in his final report.
 Thirty-four individuals, including 25 Russian nationals, as well as three Russian entities, were indicted in the investigation.

-Mueller's report documented many connections between President Trump's campaign in 2016 and the Russian interference, but did not establish a conspiracy to throw the election.
+Mueller's report documented many connections between Trump's campaign in 2016 and the Russian interference but did not establish a conspiracy to throw the election.

 The investigation also documented a number of episodes following the inauguration that could have been considered obstruction of justice, but Mueller did not make a charging decision because of Justice Department policy that a sitting president cannot be indicted.